Stenocereus pruinosus (Otto ex Pfeiff.) Buxb.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
-Make sure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
-If the roots have become black or overly soft, the cactus could be experiencing root rot – cut away the affected parts and replant.
-Like all cacti, give them lots of direct sunlight, especially during the summer.
-Well-drained soil is best, and most Cereus perform well in a soil that contains some organic material.
-Some recommend avoiding a soil that contains sphagnum moss, though – it can make the cactus vulnerable to root rot.
-They should be fertilized during their growing season in the summer with a good cactus fertilizer… – See more at: How to Grow and Care for Cereus.
+Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
+If the roots have become black or overly soft, the cactus could be experiencing root rot.
+Cut away the affected parts and replant.
+Most gardeners interested in cacti should be able to cultivate these without much problem.